aymericbeaumet/run/readme.md

 ## Features

+- Lightweight: single non-bloated binary
-- Works on Linux, macOS and Windows
+- Portable: works on Linux, macOS and Windows
-- Forwards all the signals to the child process
+- Compatible: forwards all the signals to the child process
-- Watch mode to restart process when dependencies change
+- Convenient: watch mode to restart process when dependencies change
-- Tmux support.
-Can also run your processes sequentially or concurrently in your terminal.
+- Ergonomic: carefully designed tmux integration

 ## Install